Grammar and punctuation checker

 Punctuation check

-The punctuation check corrects up to 80% of possible errors in punctuation marks.
-After the check, the marks are highlighted in different colors:
+The punctuation check identifies up to 80% of punctuation errors, highlighting them in different colors:

 Automatic punctuation placement

-The service enables automatic placement of punctuation marks in the text: commas, periods, dashes, colons.
-This allows you to quickly type the text for subsequent use.
+The service also automatically adds punctuation marks like commas, periods, and dashes.
+This feature helps you quickly format text for later use.

 The basic rules of punctuation in English